-Degreed CEO David Blake Wants To Reward Life-Long Learning | Fast Company
+Degreed CEO David Blake Wants To Reward Life-Long Learning

 Blake was taking on the educational establishment, which, he believes, “has given universities a monopoly on credentials and defining who is educated.
 They have the keys to opportunity in the market, and they are a gatekeeper at the front of the path towards upward mobility.
 I thought that was really unfair.”

-Five years later, his company has raised over $30 million dollars and has more 2 million people using its platform on his bet that grades and test scores don’t predict success in hiring.
+Five years later, his company has raised over $30 million and has more than 2 million people using its platform on his bet that grades and test scores don’t predict success in hiring.
 Rather, what matters is hiring the right people with a proven ability to learn who can take ownership of their learning.

 “When you look at people who don’t go to school and make their way in the world, those are exceptional human beings,” says Blake, recalling a remark from Laszlo Bock, the former senior vice president of people operations for Google.

 Blake shares the story of meeting one such person in the early days of Degreed.
-He asked a woman; he estimated was in her mid-50, to tell him about her education.
+He asked a woman who he estimated was in her mid-50, to tell him about her education.
 She replied, “Oh, I’m not educated.
 I didn’t go to university.”

 “Here’s a woman, aged 55, and what she did 30 years ago as a 20-something is no longer relevant,” he says.
 “Yet it’s a lens by which she framed herself and her experience as an uneducated person.”